Skip to main content

 1 mentions Positive Neutral Negative

-The game's stability is generally solid, but users report some minor bugs specifically when using a controller.
+The game’s stability is generally solid, but some users report minor issues when using a controller, resulting in occasional bugs.

 Skip Game Offers